Wisconsin dairy industry: Butter

 Butter is another common dairy product produced in Wisconsin.
 As of 2008, Wisconsin produces 22% of butter in the US, totaling 361 e6lb of butter.
 Wisconsin requires buttermakers to hold a license to produce butter, also being the only state in the US to require certification.
+By state law, restaurants are not allowed to serve margarine in place of butter unless a customer specifically asks for the former.

 History

 The Wisconsin dairy industry began in the latter half of the 19th century.
 The first farms in Wisconsin exclusively produced wheat.
 At their peak, Wisconsin farms produced 27 e6USbsh of wheat.
 Rapidly, in the 1860s, the wheat farms began suffering mass soil depletion and insect infestations, lowering the quality and yield of the crop.
 During the 1880s, with pressure from the Wisconsin Dairymen’s Association, farms across the state began switching to producing dairy.

 The invention and widespread use of the refrigerated rail car allowed many farms to switch to producing dairy products and raising feed crops instead of wheat.
 They were highly successful, and by the start of the 20th century, over 90% of farms were dairy.

 During the late 19th century, cheesemakers in Wisconsin invented new varieties of cheese.
 These included brick and Colby, which are both derived from cheddar cheese.
 Brick cheese is created by using a higher temperature during the culturing process, leading to a softer texture.
 Brick cheese is traditional on Detroit-style pizza.
 Colby cheese forgoes the cheddaring process, instead partially draining the whey and adding cold water to the curds.
 This process gives it a mild flavor and a texture that is moister and softer than cheddar.
 Traditionally, Colby is pressed into a cylindrical from called a longhorn.
 The cheese was invented by Joseph Steinwand and was named after the township of their cheese factory, Colby, Wisconsin.

 In 1890, Stephen Babcock from the University of Wisconsin–Madison developed a test to determine milkfat content.
 This innovation led to higher quality milk and dairy products.
 By 1915, Wisconsin became the leading state for dairy production, a lead it would maintain until 1993.

 In 1895, the Wisconsin legislature prohibited the sale of yellow margarine, fearing that it would disrupt the state's dairy industry.
 So manufacturers switched to producing pink margarine.
 The margarine ban lasted for 75 years, until it was overturned in 1967.
 Wisconsin was the last state to repeal its margarine ban, the previous being Minnesota, which overturned theirs in 1963.
 But it is still illegal for restaurants to serve margarine, unless the customer requests it.
 While the ban was never enforced, it carried a $6,000 fine.